This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 As participation increased, the Model assembly was divided into regional blocs beginning in 1958.
 In 1967, a model Security Council was added to the conference.
 In 1995, a model Economic and Social Council was added.
 Also, as the attendance grew, the agenda was expanded to include more topics of worldwide interest.

 Father Barr stepped down as General Moderator in 1968.
 He left his project in the hands of Dr. James Brasfield, who moderated in the 16th and 17th sessions.
 In 1969, Dr. Gregor Reinhard took over the responsibility of General Moderator for Gannon's Model United Nations.
 Dr. Reinhard served as the General Moderator until 1996 when he was appointed Dean of the College of Humanities, Business, and Education.
-Mr. Paul Foust was named to replace Dr. Reinhard for the 45th annual Gannon Model United Nations, and has served as General Moderator since.
+Mr. Paul Foust was named to replace Dr. Reinhard for the 45th annual Gannon Model United Nations.
+Dr. Anjali Sahay, associate professor of Gannon's political science program, is currently serving as General Moderator.

 Being part of a college Model UN staff is a great experience.
 Every year a dynamic group of Gannon students comes together to organize one of the oldest high school Model UN conferences in the nation.
 Although the majority are Political Science and International Affairs majors, other students from a wide range of majors in the arts and sciences also participate.
 Gannon students, under the direction of the Secretary General, handle everything from public relations to decorating the General Assembly to running the mock committees at the conference.
 Every year to kick off the conference weekend Gannon officers participate in a flag raising ceremony with the mayor who issues a proclamation for support.